 - Gatherings of any size or prohibited in on-campus residences.
-The apartment party request process will be closed for the fall 2020 semester.
+The apartment party request process will be closed for the spring 2021 semester.

 - Students shall not engage in any behavior that poses a risk to the health or safety of themselves or others.
 The College will take seriously any violation of these expectations (i.e. intentional coughing or sneezing on another person, hosting large scale gatherings) and students may face significant student conduct outcomes if found responsible for violations.

 - Any student who tests positive for COVID-19 is expected to comply with all directives from Health Services, including participating in mandatory quarantine in order to reduce the risk to other members of the community.
 Any student who engages in contact with other community members while knowingly positive for COVID-19 will face significant student conduct outcomes, up to and including, removal from on-campus housing, suspension, and expulsion.